GarciaNicolasEmanuel/Java-ecommerce/README.md

-# Java-ecommerceSimple ecommerce using java with JSP pages, servlets and mysql
+# Simple ecommerce using java with JSP pages, servlets and mysql
 DATA BASE

 CREATE TABLE `cliente` (